Contents |

 The classification, labelling and packaging of dangerous substances are regulated by the following regulations:

-The CLP Regulations were introduced in January 2009 to harmonise the rules of classifying, labelling and packaging dangerous substances and mixtures in Europe, following agreement by the United Nations.
+The EU CLP Regulations were introduced to harmonise the rules of classifying, labelling and packaging dangerous substances and mixtures in the EU, following agreement by the United Nations and the development of a 'Globally Harmonized System' of classification and labelling chemicals.

 You don't have to give safety data sheets to your employees.
 However, it's still necessary to give them all the information necessary to ensure their health and safety at work.
 This means that the information contained in safety data sheets should be made available to them.